ooanishoo/log-me/README.md

     - Add custom exercises
     - Build custom workout routines
     - Track workouts.
+    - Fetch history of all the tracked workouts.
+    - Save current workout as a routine for your next workout.

 ## Getting Started
 This text you see here is *actually* written in Markdown!
 To get a feel for Markdown's syntax, type some text into the left window and watch the results in the right.